34. Fission and fusion

 Because of the lack of cooling water reaching the reactor, pressure and temperature in the reactor portion of the power plant started to increase.
 This part of the plant has water in direct contact with the fuel.
 This water (and steam, which is also present in this type of reactor) becomes slightly radioactive.
 Fortunately, control rods were automatically inserted to shut down the reaction due to increases in temperature and pressure.
 However, a nuclear reactor does continue to generate heat even after being shut off.
 To cool this so-called decay heat, water is required.
 Because of rising pressure levels in the reactor, pressure relief valves opened to prevent a dangerous buildup of steam.
 Unfortunately, one of the relief valves did not close after relieving the pressure back to safe levels.
 To add to the issue, the indicator light did not actually indicate that the relief valve was open, so operators were unaware of this problem.
 This open valve caused cooling water to continue flowing out of the reactor.

 Meanwhile, plant operators were concerned about keeping the correct ratio of water and steam in the reactor.
 Too much of either one could cause issues during normal operation of this type of power plant.
-Operators added some water to attempt to alleviate issues of falling water levels, but were hesitant to accidentally add too much.
+Operators added some water to attempt to alleviate the issue of falling water levels, but were hesitant of accidentally adding too much.
 This would not have been a problem if water was not continuing to flow out of the system through the open relief valve.
-In addition, steam was now starting to form adjacent to the fuel itself, which is extremely dangerous as now the decay heat from the nuclear fuel could not be adequately cooled down.
-This caused a positive feedback loop (more steam means less cooling, which means there’s more heat, which boils more of the remaining water into steam, which means less cooling, etc).
+In addition, steam was now starting to form adjacent to the fuel itself, which was extremely dangerous as now the decay heat from the nuclear fuel could not be adequately cooled down.
+This caused a positive feedback loop (more steam means less cooling, which means there’s more heat, which boils more of the remaining water into steam, which means less cooling, etc.).

 Fortunately, the relief valve was eventually closed, plant personnel were evacuated, and water was eventually added back to the reactor, reducing steam levels.
 Unfortunately, a small hydrogen explosion occurred (which, while it did not cause a lot of damage, complicated clean-up efforts) and the contaminated water and steam that had vented through the relief valve caused the relief tank to overfill, and vented into the atmosphere.